 Anyway, my buddy decided to let me and his (then) 14-year-old son go to the game.
 It was a brilliant day with the lad.

 So, off we go to a game at Arsenal!

 Getting there is easy enough; you take the Tube to a stop called Arsenal and walk over to the stadium.
 Stadiums in the middle of neighborhoods are among the things I think Americans will love about English soccer.

 Along the way, we had plenty of chances to buy food and gear and programs and fanzines – often from people who have set up shop in their yards!

 My friend told me a charming story about the “sweet man,” one of many people who set up shop in their yards.
 In the old days, Dermot would sometimes leave tickets for friends with the Sweet Man.
 Here’s his booth today, I think with somebody new.

-Soon you come to the grand stadium itself.
+Soon you come to the grand (current) stadium itself.
 It’s one of the biggest in the country at about 60,000 seats, and quite a modern place.
-Many of the fans miss the old place, Highbury, but to my eyes this place is sweet.
+Many of the fans miss the old place, but to my eyes this place is fantastic.
 And right in the middle of town!
-(You can also go visit Highbury, or what’s left of it, nearby.)

 Inside, I joined a few folks watching the end of the Sunderland-Southampton game on the “telly” …